NicoSa/Tfl-OldStreet/README.md

 TFL - Old Street Arrivals
 ===
 We created an app that checks the arrivals at Old Street Underground Station, London from the Traffic for London live data stream.
+It updates itself every 10 seconds, however the TFL API is slower most of the time.

 ![](public/oldstreetarrivalapp.png)